-Srividya Jandhyala, Associate Professor of Management and expert in international business and public policy at ESSEC Business School Asia-Pacific, draws on her keynote address at the 2019 India Conference on Innovation, Intellectual Property and Competition to highlight the importance of diplomacy in innovation.
+Srividya Jandhyala, Professor of Management and expert in international business and public policy at ESSEC Business School Asia-Pacific, draws on her keynote address at the 2019 India Conference on Innovation, Intellectual Property and Competition to highlight the importance of diplomacy in innovation.

 Far from the candlelit garret

 Think of Leonardo da Vinci, Johannes Gutenberg, Henry Ford or even James Dyson – in fact anything from paintings and flying machines, to printing presses, mass production lines and super-efficient hoovers and hand-dryers.
 It’s true that we tend to think of innovation as being synonymous with the lone genius; as a single, simple observation, a flash of brilliance, and – eureka – a new world is born.
 Good science – the data, theories, numbers, and hypotheses – by a brilliant individual lead to innovations which then transform our world, we tell ourselves.
 The reality could not be further from that.
 What starts as an idea for a product or a service depends on thousands of forces, seen and unseen, for it to be transformed into its functional form.